 So now we should have our beautifully designed presentation with our 3 routes and ideas.
 It is time to present it to the client.

 Everything went great and he decided to go with the Route 01 — Time Travel, yeah!

 It can happen that he also likes some ideas from the second direction.

-We take notes and agree to a polished development of the idea for the second review in 1 week.
+We take notes, and agree to a polished development of the idea for a second review in 1 week.